Ron Delany

 Ronald Michael Delany (born 6 March 1935) is an Irish former athlete who specialised in middle-distance running.
-He won a gold medal in the 1500 metres event at the 1956 Summer Olympics in Melbourne.
+He won a gold medal in the 1500 metres at the 1956 Summer Olympics.
 He later earned a bronze medal in the 1500 metres event at the 1958 European Athletics Championships in Stockholm.

-Delany also competed at the 1954 European Athletics Championships in Bern and the 1960 Summer Olympics in Rome, though he was less successful on these occasions.
+Delany also competed at the 1954 European Athletics Championships in Bern and the 1960 Summer Olympics, though he was less successful on these occasions.
 He retired from competitive athletics in 1962.
 Delany is one of Ireland's most recognisable Olympians and international ambassadors.

 Early life

 Born in Arklow, County Wicklow, Delany moved with his family to Sandymount, Dublin 4 when he was six.
 Delany later went to the Christian Brothers' O'Connell School, North Richmond Street (where there are all-weather, floodlit sports facilities named in his honour), to Sandymount High School and to Catholic University School.
 At Catholic University School (CUS), Delany was first coached by Jack Sweeney (mathematics teacher), to whom he sent a telegram from Melbourne stating "We did it Jack".
 Delany in 2008 said about Sweeney, "Other people would have seen my potential but he was the one who in effect helped me execute my potential".

 Delany studied commerce and finance at Villanova University in the United States.
 While there he was coached by the well-known track coach Jumbo Elliott.